jinjiaKarl/cs-e4640/assignment-2-100537677/reports/Assignment-2-Report.md

 ```

-## 2. Each tenant will put the tenant's data files to be ingested into a staging directory, client-staging- input-directory within mysimbdp (the staging directory is managed by the platform).
+## 2. Each tenant will put the tenant's data files to be ingested into a staging directory, client-staging-input-directory within mysimbdp (the staging directory is managed by the platform).
 Each tenant provides its ingestion programs/pipelines, clientbatchingestapp, which will take the tenant's files as input, in client-staging-input-directory, and ingest the files into mysimbdp-coredms.
 Any clientbatchingestapp must perform at least one type of data wrangling to transform data elements in files to another structure for ingestion.
 As a tenant, explain the design of clientbatchingestapp and provide one implementation.
 Note that clientbatchingestapp follows the guideline of mysimbdp given in the next Point 3.
 (1 point)

-clientbatchingestapp
+clientbatchingestapp has the following steps:
 * file input: client-staging-input-directory
-* data wrangling: from csv to json or ???
+* data wrangling: from csv to json
 * batch insert to mysimbdp-coredms
-* output: log and metrics
+* output: metrics

 ## 3. As the mysimbdp provider, design and implement a component mysimbdp-batchingestmanager that invokes tenant's clientbatchingestapp to perform the ingestion for available files in client-staging-input-directory. mysimbdp imposes the model that clientbatchingestapp has to follow but clientbatchingestapp is, in principle, a blackbox to mysimbdp-batchingestmanager.
 Explain how mysimbdp-batchingestmanager knows the list of clientbatchingestapp and decides/schedules the execution of clientbatchingestapp for tenants.
 (1 point)

-mysimbdp-batchingestmanager
+mysimbdp-batchingestmanager has the following steps:
 * listen to client-staging-input-directory using `watchdog` library
 * if new files are added, there are a few steps
     * retrieve the tenant's name from the file name
-    * check the constraints of `constraints_tenantnumber.json` to see if the new files are valid
+    * check the constraints of `constraints_[tenant_name].json` to see if the new files are valid or not
-    * if valid, invoke clientbatchingestapp using `importlib` library based on file_names; it not valid, move the files to client-staging-input-invalid-directory
+    * if it is valid, invoke clientbatchingestapp using `importlib` library based on file_names; if it is not valid, we move the files to client-staging-input-invalid-directory
-    * if successful, move the files to client-staging-success-directory; if not, move the files to client-staging-input-failure-directory
+    * if invoking clientbatchingestapp is successful, we delete the files; if not, we move the files to client-staging-input-failed-directory
-        * 失败的时候怎么保证ingestion的幂等性？？？
+        * here is one possible problem: if we execute the failed file again, how to ensure idempotence
-* the manager can support various schedule policy
+* the batchingestmanager can support various schedule policy
-    * first come first serve (default)
+    * first come first serve (default), which is implemented in this assignment.
+It depends on when the `watchdog` library detects the new files.
-    * prority based on the `constraints.json` (not implemented)
+    * prority policy based on the `constraints_[tenant_name].json` (not implemented)